bjaan/roland-juno-g-display-replacement/README.md

       ![Assembly](docs/new_display_assembly3.png)

-14. Place the _JUNO G LCD BOARD ASSY JPN 733402078_ back
+14. Place the _JUNO G LCD BOARD ASSY JPN 733402078_ board back and stick isolating tape on the Raspberry Pi Pico

       ![Assembly](docs/new_display_assembled.png)

-15. Remove the display protector (transparent sticker) and place black tape or cutout a piece of black paper which you stick with double sided tape, to cover the non-display area
+15. Remove the display protector (transparent sticker) and place black tape or cutout a piece of black paper which you stick with double-sided tape, to black-out/cover the non-display area

       ![Assembly](docs/new_display_taped.png)